PUBLIC ART PROJECT BACKGROUND

 Little Tokyo is a 137-year historic Japantown, that is the center of the Southern California Japanese American community and a cultural hub for broader AAPI communities.
 Little Tokyo is home to more than 50 public artworks and 15 major Japanese American and AAPI arts and cultural institutions, celebrating arts and culture as essential to its cultural and economic sustainability.
 The corner of Alameda and 2nd Street is heavily transited and sits on the main thoroughfare that connects neighborhoods to the south of Downtown, to the center of Downtown, and to the north of Union Station.
 The area surrounding 2nd Street and Alameda is seen as the gateway to the Little Tokyo neighborhood, and it is used as a major access point within Little Tokyo.

 The neighborhood recently improved its sidewalks and streets to make the community safer and support all modes of transportation and pedestrian flow.
-The commissioned artwork will enhance the unique aesthetics of the local area and aim to increase pedestrian activity, while acting as a visual marker for the neighborhood.
+This public art commission will enhance the unique aesthetics of the local area and aim to increase pedestrian activity, while acting as a visual marker for the neighborhood.
 The artwork will celebrate the rich history and culture of the vibrant Little Tokyo community.

 The project is located in the heart of the Little Tokyo neighborhood of Los Angeles, along Alameda Street and 2nd Street.
 The location is considered a major gateway into the historic Japantown and is a highly trafficked pathway.
 Directly adjacent to the project location to its south west is longtime Japanese American-owned Honda Plaza, which houses a number of legacy Japanese American businesses; across the street to the north west sits a parking lot that serves businesses along 2nd Street and Central, such as Shin-Sen-Gumi Ramen; the north east corner sits a large residential building; to the catty corner sits the Department of Water and Power (DWP) and the building’s parking lot; south of the DWP building is Angel City Brewery, which is a major attraction in the Arts District.
 Currently, as described, the project location offers a unique opportunity to beautify the neighborhood and draw pedestrian traffic to Little Tokyo’s many small businesses and cultural institutions.